Image Credit: Body Geography by Carolyn Braaksma and Brad Kaspari. 2017.

 Photo courtesy Braaksma Design and Kaspari Design Services.

 Is landing a public art commission your white whale?
 Want to increase your chances of being selected for an RFQ?
 We get it – public art commissions are competitive.
-We want to help you succeed in your career and start landing those projects.
+Here at CaFE, we want to help you succeed in your career and start landing those projects.

 Q: When you first started applying for public art commissions what is one mistake that you made and learned from?

 BETH: The importance of EXCELLENT images of projects.